alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 ## 0x/xx/21 -  Eric Smith -    Version 3.1.1
 **Updates:**
 -   Moved the "Display ALL Objects for Selection" choice in the CPE from Advanced to Data Source

 **Bug Fixes:**
 -   Text formula fields will now wrap correctly
 -   Display ALL Objects for Selection attribute is now persistent
 -   Input data is Apex-Defined attribute is now persistent
 -   The number of pre-selected rows will now not exceed the maximum number of records to be displayed attribute value
+-   Don't require the key field to be explicitly listed in the Column Edits attribute for Apex Defined Objects

 ## 02/27/21 -  Eric Smith -    Version 3.0.10
 **Updates:**